johnwalicki/app-service-configurable-ibm/README.md

 ## Send MQTT Data to IBM Watson IoT platform

-If you have an Edge device generating MQTT data, you might want to send the IoT data to the Cloud for Analytics, storage, Real Time alerts and modeling.
-IBM Cloud provides an IoT ingestion service, Watson AI services, Watson Studio data science portal that can help developers manage their IoT data and find insights.
+If you have an Edge device generating MQTT data, you might want to send the IoT data to the cloud for real-time alerts, time series database storage, analytics and modeling.
+IBM Cloud provides an IoT ingestion service, Watson AI services, Cloud Object Storage and  Watson Studio data science portal that can help developers manage their IoT data and find insights.

-EdgeX provides an [App-Service-Configurable](https://github.com/edgexfoundry/app-service-configurable/README.md) service as an easy way to get started with processing data flowing through EdgeX.
+EdgeX provides an [App-Service-Configurable](https://github.com/edgexfoundry/app-service-configurable/blob/master/README.md) service as an easy way to get started with processing data flowing through EdgeX.
 This service leverages the App Functions SDK and provides a way for developers to use configuration instead of having to compile standalone services to utilize built in functions in the SDK.
 For a full list of supported/built-in functions view the README located in the App Functions SDK repository.

 ### Watson IoT Configuration Example: